While at the same time you're growing older .....

 TALK.
 Bottling up worries or sadness is deeply unhealthy and guaranteed to suppress immunity.
 If you feel sad, chat with a friend and don't be afraid to cry.
 Tears are a good way of releasing repressed emotions and stress.
 If you feel you need more than that, ask your GP to refer you to a professional counsellor.

 EAT and DRINK.
 In moderation - of course!
 But then why do we always put limitations on what we should do, especially to relax and recharge our batteries.
 Seriously though, don't let the fact that just because you might be alone, that you needn't go to the bother of laying the table properly for a meal.
 Put a small vase of flowers of a specimen rose beside your plate setting, and enjoy a nice wine (even non-alcoholic).
 Too often we can feel guilty about enjoying ourselves, which is not the way it should be.
-Tell yourself, I deserve to be pampered and if this means going "all out" as though you were entertaining friends, then so be it.
-You'll find it a rewarding experience.
+Tell yourself, I deserve to be pampered and if this means pampering yourself, then so be it.
+You'll soon believe it.